inet-framework/inet/doc/src/users-guide/ch-apps.rst

 The server will wait for incoming "video streaming requests".
-When a request arrives, it draws a random video stream size using the :par:`videoSize` parameter, and starts streaming to the client.
+When a request arrives, it draws a random video stream size using the :par:`videoSize` parameter and starts streaming to the client.
 During streaming, it will send UDP packets of size :par:`packetLen` at every :par:`sendInterval`, until :par:`videoSize` is reached.
-The parameters :par:`packetLen` and :par:`sendInterval` can be set to constant values to create CBR traffic, or to random values (e.g.
-``sendInterval=uniform(1e-6, 1.01e-6)``) to accommodate jitter.
+The parameters :par:`packetLen` and :par:`sendInterval` can be set to constant values to create CBR traffic or to random values (e.g., ``sendInterval=uniform(1e-6, 1.01e-6)``) to accommodate jitter.

-The server can serve several clients, and several streams per client.
+The server can serve several clients and several streams per client.

 .. _ug:sec:apps:udpbasicburst:

 UdpBasicBurst
 ~~~~~~~~~~~~~

-Sends UDP packets to the given IP address(es) in bursts, or acts as a
+Sends UDP packets to the given IP address(es) in bursts or acts as a
 packet sink.
 Compatible with both IPv4 and IPv6.

 Addressing
 ^^^^^^^^^^

-The :par:`destAddresses` parameter can contain zero, one or more
+The :par:`destAddresses` parameter can contain zero, one, or more
 destination addresses, separated by spaces.
 If there is no destination
-address given, the module will act as packet sink.
+address given, the module will act as a packet sink.
 If there are more
 than one addresses, one of them is randomly chosen, either for the whole
-simulation run, or for each burst, or for each packet, depending on the
+simulation run or for each burst or for each packet, depending on the
 value of the :par:`chooseDestAddrMode` parameter.
 The :par:`destAddrRNG`
 parameter controls which (local) RNG is used for randomized address
 selection.
 The own addresses will be ignored.

-An address may be given in the dotted decimal notation, or with the
+An address may be given in the dotted decimal notation or with the
 module name.
 (The :cpp:`L3AddressResolver` class is used to resolve the
 address.)
-You can use the "Broadcast" string as address for sending
+You can use the "Broadcast" string as an address for sending
 broadcast messages.

 INET also defines several NED functions that can be useful: